 Château d’If

 Why go?
-Literary history, boat trip, panoramic views.
+Literary history, a boat trip, and more great views.

 Calanques National Park